The following are some of the most frequently asked questions by families and friends of recruits onboard Recruit Training Command, Great Lakes.

 Q. When will I receive tickets/passes to graduation?

-A. Tickets will be issued at the Recruit Family Welcome Center.
-Please follow the instruction you received in the mail and fill out/return the security forms to your recruit so your names are placed on our access list.
+A. Tickets will be issued at the Recruit Family Welcome Center the week of your recruit's graduation.
+Please follow the instructions you received in the mail and fill out/return the security forms to your recruit so your names are placed on our access list.
 Recruits cannot obtain additional ‘seats’ from other recruits.

 Q. I am not sure I am on the access list.
 Can you find out and make changes if I am not?